Rezlet/Travel_booking/README.md

 # Travel_booking
 This is my first website after i learn NODEJS.
+It need data form mongoDB. have a picture of it at
 It have some function like :
   - CRUD
   - soft delete